ireymon/data-engineering/README.markdown

 ## Notes
 For ease of setup this example app uses sqlite.
 This is not recommened for production use.
 To handle authentication I used devise.
-To make handling fileuploads easy
+To make handling fileuploads easy I used the paperclip gem.

 Any questions or comments please email Michael Irey at michael.irey@gmail.com